openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

 > * All characters in keys and value strings SHOULD be within the ASCII range of characters, as per RFC7xxxx.

-> * Each value in the value array represents a single field line, with the dictionary key being the field name, and the field value being the value in the array.
+> * Each value in the value array represents a single field line in the origin HTTP message, with the dictionary key being the field name.
     For example, the code `headers["Accept"] = new[] {"text/html", "text/plain"}` represents two field lines in an HTTP message:
     ```http
     Accept: text/html